gvwilson/sensibleadventures/short-stories/litany.md

 Affie shrugged.
 "Not compared to what we did to those agents back there."

-"Wait–they're going to wake up, aren't they?"
+"Wait---they're going to wake up, aren't they?"
 George asked belatedly.
-"I mean, they're not–"
+"I mean, they're not---"

 "Of course they're going to wake up,"
 Affie replied coldly.